 People believe that successful business people have created businesses that dominate a specific sector.

 For example, though, Lore has managed to earn a considerable fortune through the business ventures he has launched that are big enough to be acquired by larger firms.
 Before founding a more famous business, John founded The Pit, an online sports card company.
-Topps Company purchased the Pit in 2001 for $5.7 million.
+The Topps Company purchased the Pit in 2001 for $5.7 million.

 - He has extensive finance sector expertise

-Lore may indeed be extremely creative since he appears to be able to generate hundreds of company concepts, but he has also performed work in the financial sector that has had a more conventional structure.
+Lore may indeed be extremely creative since he appears to be able to generate hundreds of company concepts, but he has also done work in the financial sector that has had a more conventional structure.

 He has been a member of the senior management of many major banks, including Sanwa Bank, Credit Suisse First Boston, and Banker’s Trust.
-Like other entrepreneurs, he is motivated by his desire to be successful, but he also gained important expertise working in financial institutions, so that may help him be successful.
+Like other entrepreneurs, he is motivated by his desire to be successful, but he has also gained important expertise working in financial institutions, so that may help him be successful.

 - He is very well-read.

 Additionally, Lore is highly educated, since he has a Ph.D. in finance.
 One of his most significant accomplishments was graduating from Bucknell University with a degree in Business Management/Economics.